martinberger-ch/oci-monitoring/README.md

 Connection closed.
 ```

-Behind the Python script - Variables are replaced during the Ansible deployment.
+Behind the Python script - variables like _steamipe_connect_string are replaced during the Ansible deployment.

 ```bash
 import psycopg2